RapidProjectH2020/rapid-android/README.md

 We have provided some initial demo applications together with instructions on how to use the library.
 Check them on the [RAPID Android Demo](https://github.com/RapidProjectH2020/rapid-android-DemoApp) repository.

-If you are interested on Java and CUDA code offloading on other platforms, have a look at the generic [RAPID Linux/Windows Framework](https://github.com/RapidProjectH2020/rapid-linux).
+For Java and CUDA code offloading on other platforms, have a look at the generic [RAPID Linux/Windows Framework](https://github.com/RapidProjectH2020/rapid-linux).